timo-hash/PaintItGame2.0/README.md

 - As a user, I want to be able to enter my name into the leaderboard once I have finished or failed
 - As a user, I want to be able to see the leaderboard
 - As a user, I want to be able to be able to try again

+- As a user, I want to be able to save my leaderboard scores to file As a user, I want to be able to be able to load my leaderboard scores from file